rtablada/guides-source/guides/v3.1.0/101-tutorial/creating-the-contact-list.md

 (e.g. `{{this.foo}}`)

-Alright, now we're dynamically rendering some HTML based on values in our Javascript!
+Alright, now we're dynamically rendering some HTML based on values in our JavaScript!
 Next, let's add some functionality to that search bar so we can filter through contacts.

 ## Adding Search Functionality